 This email uses much more of an emotional appeal than subsequent emails in the funnel, so make sure it resonates with your customers’ desires and hopes for their future.

 For example, a wedding planner writing this email might focus on the way a bride and groom would feel on their wedding day when they have a perfectly planned and executed wedding.

 This email utilizes FOMO (fear of missing out) to persuade recipients to buy your product.

 Remember, fear of missing out is different than striking fear into the hearts of your contacts.
 It’s easy to make this email inherently negative, so try to stay clear of negative messaging.
 Instead, focus on the undesirable outcomes that might be a result of your leads choosing not to purchase your product.

 Sticking with our wedding planner example, this might take the shape of a customer missing out on a certain venue, deals or insider info that they wouldn’t know without a planner.

 Moving away from the emotional appeals, this email takes the logic angle and presents the benefits of buying your product in a clear and logical way.

-Spell out the benefits of what your contact is going to get from your product or service in a succinct and straightforward tone, perhaps using stats and studies to back up your points.
+Spell out the benefits of what your contact is going to get from your product or service in a succinct and straightforward tone.
+Try using stats and studies to reinforce your points.

 For example, the wedding planner might choose to focus on breaking down how much time and money a client would save, or explain how a typical, working couple doesn’t have the time to plan the wedding of their dreams without a planner.